divVerent/aaaaxy/RELEASING.md

         categories, including 100%, requires a major version bump.
       - Exception: when some major cheese (grossly unintended skip) is fixed, a minor version bump is sufficient.
+      - Exception: slowing down "All Secrets" speedruns only requires a minor version bump.
   - Minor version must be incremented on changes that likely add faster speedruns.
       - In particular, simplifying a section or making it optional